In this article:

 Click the “text” tool to add text to your image zone.
 To change your text, double click the layer directly in your image zone.
 You’ll then be able to select it or delete it to enter your own or make corrections to a previously entered text.

-As with the images and shapes, it’s possible to change the opacity, rotate and change the alignment.
+As with the images and shapes, it’s possible to change the opacity, or rotate and change the alignment.

 The following options can be applied to the layer as a whole or on a specific selection: